How to Design Your Own Website in 2026

 STEP TWO: Take that inspiration and begin making it your own.

-For colors and fonts: head over to a place such at Pinterest or Canva and search for images that evoke similar emotions, reflect colors and fonts that you’re drawn to and put them together in a mood board.
-My friend Bekah over at Bekah Read Creative has a fantastic tutorial for mood board creation; you should check it out!
-How to Create a Pinterest Brand Board.
+FOR FONTS & COLORS: head over to a place such at Pinterest or Canva and search for images that evoke similar emotions, reflect colors and fonts that you’re drawn to and put them together in a mood board.
+Here’s what you do:

-For layout: make a few sketches of the aspects of their layout that you liked.
-Don’t worry, no need to be the next Michelangelo here. ☺️ Just simple pencil to paper drawings of where photos and text went.
-Something like the photo below. ↴
+HOW TO BEGIN MAKING THE LAYOUT FOR THESE SECTIONS: Use Pinterest or the website samples that you’re drawn to for inspiration, and make a few sketches of the aspects of their layout that you liked.
+Don’t worry, no need to be the next Michelangelo here. ☺️ Just simple pencil to paper drawings of where you’d like your photos and text to go.

 The website page on the left is a page from a website I designed (anniekwarner.com), and the image on the right is the example of you sketch out the layout you’re drawn to.